saitarunaditya/TruthGuard/README.md

 <h1>TruthGuard</h1>
-<p style={color:"red"}> * Completed tasks should be marked with a tick emoji.
+<p style="color:red;"> * Completed tasks should be marked with a tick emoji.
 Those who are working on a task must explicitly mention their name beside the task</p>

 <h2>Tasks</h2>